 Our audit was conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
-The supplementary information on pages i and on pages 35 - 41 is presented for purposes of additional analysis and is not a required part of the consolidated financial statements.
-The accompanying schedule of expenditures of federal and state awards on page 41, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles and Requirements for Federal Awards, is presented for purposes of additional analysis and is not a required part of the consolidated financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated, in all material respects, in relation to the consolidated financial statements as a whole.
+The other information on pages i and the additional information on pages 36 - 44 is presented for purposes of additional analysis and is not a required part of the consolidated financial statements.
+The accompanying schedule of expenditures of federal and state awards on pages 43 - 44 is required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (Uniform Guidance).
+The board of directors listing on page i and the schedule of expenditures of state financial assistance on page 43 - 44, is required by the Audit Manual issued by the Comptroller of the Treasury of the State of Tennessee.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The information on pages 36 - 44 has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements as a whole.